jshor/datebook/README.md

       ]);
     ```

-    Note: If you're using a version earlier than 1.3.0, the module name is `angular-atc`.
+    Note: If you're using a version earlier than 1.3.0, the module name is `jshor.angular-addtocalendar`.

 ## Demo

 For a demo, please [click here](http://jshor.github.io/angular-addtocalendar/dist/).